rails/rails/guides/source/getting_started.md

 >ArticlesController#new is missing a template for request formats: text/html

 >NOTE!
 >Unless told otherwise, Rails expects an action to render a template with the same name, contained in a folder named after its controller.
-If this controller is an API responding with 204 (No Content), which does not require a template, then this error will occur when trying to access it via browser, since we expect an HTML template to be rendered for such requests.
+If this controller is an API responding with 204 (No Content), which does not require a template, then this error will occur when trying to access it via a browser, since we expect an HTML template to be rendered for such requests.
 If that's the case, carry on.

 The message identifies which template is missing.
 In this case, it's the `articles/new` template.
 Rails will first look for this template.
 If not found,